MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 ---

-#### Check out this “LinkFree in action” video of [Francesco Ciulla](https://linkfree.eddiehub.io/FrancescoXX) setting up a LinkeFree profile with Eddie Jaoude from scratch!
+#### Check out this “LinkFree in action” video of [Francesco Ciulla](https://linkfree.eddiehub.io/FrancescoXX) setting up a LinkFree profile with Eddie Jaoude from scratch!

 *“This is one of the most promising projects I saw so far.
 Congrats to Eddie Jaoude and to whoever is participating in the amazing OPEN-SOURCE project!”*